GaoFan98/js-santa-app/README.md

 ![services](https://raw.githubusercontent.com/GaoFan98/js-santa-app/master/diagrams/services.png)

 ### Architectural Patterns Used
+### NOTE!
+This application can be implemented without any complications using pattern below.
+All patterns were implemented for knowlege show case.
+It can just be 1 end point and frontend :D
 1. Microservices Architecture
     Microservices is an architectural style that organizes an application as a collection of small, autonomous services.
 Each service is independently deployable and is responsible for a specific business function within the system.
 Services communicate with each other over a network.
     Application: The project is divided into distinct services (client, server, queue), each handling a specific aspect of the application.
 This modularity allows independent development, deployment, and scaling of each service.